RS2002/Discriminatory-Food-Delivery/README.md

 **Article:** Zijian Zhao, Sen Li*, "Discriminatory Order Assignment and Payment-Setting on Food-Delivery Platforms: A Multi-Action and Multi-Agent Reinforcement Learning Framework" (under review)

-**Notice:** We have updated the code in line with our recent work, "The Impacts of Data Privacy Regulations on Food-Delivery Platforms."
-You can access the latest code and find instructions on how to run it at the [RS2002/DFD: Official Repository for The Paper, The Impacts of Data Privacy Regulations on Food-Delivery Platforms (github.com)](https://github.com/RS2002/DFD) .
+**Notice:** We have updated the code in line with our recent work, "The Impacts of Data Privacy Regulations on Food-Delivery Platforms".
+You can access the latest code and find instructions on how to run it at the [RS2002/GDPR-Food-Delivery: Official Repository for The Paper, The Impacts of Data Privacy Regulations on Food-Delivery Platforms](https://github.com/RS2002/GDPR-Food-Delivery#).

-**Acknowledgement:** Some parts of the code is based on the work of [‪Yulong Hu‬‬](https://scholar.google.com/citations?user=IfVrhp0AAAAJ&hl=zh-CN&oi=ao).
+**Acknowledgement:** Some parts of the code (simulator part) is based on the work of [‪Yulong Hu‬‬](https://scholar.google.com/citations?user=IfVrhp0AAAAJ&hl=zh-CN&oi=ao).

 ## 1. Workflow